 While thus he was passing through the busy years of his student-life, nursing his religious enthusiasm and growing in self-righteousness, others were advancing towards their manhood, not far from Jerusalem, of whom then he knew nothing, but for whose cause he was destined to count that loss which now was his highest gain.
 (See Philippians 3:5-7) There was one at Hebron, the son of a priest "of the course of Abia," who was soon to make his voice heard throughout Israel as the preacher of repentance; there were boys by the Lake of Galilee, mending their fathers’ nets, who were hereafter to be the teachers of the World; and there was ONE, at Nazareth, for the sake of whose love, they, and Saul himself, and thousands of faithful hearts throughout all future ages, should unite in saying:— "He must increase, but I must decrease."
 It is possible that Gamaliel may have been one of those doctors with whom JESUS was found conversing in the Temple.
 It is probable that Saul may have been within the precincts of the Temple at some festival, when Mary and Joseph came up from Galilee.
 It is certain that the eyes of the Savior and of His future disciple must often have rested on the same objects, - the same crowd of pilgrims and worshippers, - the same walls of the Holy City, - the same olives on the other side of the valley of Jehoshaphat.
 But at present they were strangers.
 The mysterious human life of JESUS was silently advancing towards its great consummation.
 Saul was growing more and more familiar with the outward observances of the Law, and gaining that experience of the "spirit of bondage" which should enable him to understand himself, and to teach to others, the blessings of the "spirit of adoption."
 He was feeling the pressure of that yoke, which, in the words of Peter, "neither his fathers nor he were able to bear."
 He was learning (in proportion as his conscientiousness increased) to tremble at the slightest deviation from the Law as jeopardizing salvation:"whence arose that tormenting scrupulosity which invented a number of limitations, in order (by such self-imposed restraint) to guard against every possible transgression of the Law."
 The struggles of this period of his life he has himself described in the seventh chapter of Romans.

-Before our Savior ascended into heaven, He said to His disciples:"Ye shall be witnesses unto me both in Jerusalem, and in all Judea, and in Samaria, and unto the uttermost parts of the earth."
-(Acts 1:8) And when Matthias had been chosen, and the promised blessing had been received on the day of Pentecost, this order was strictly followed.
+Before our Savior ascended into heaven, He said to His disciples that they would be his witnesses throughout the earth (Acts 1:8).
+And when Matthias had been chosen, and the promised blessing had been received on the day of Pentecost, this order was strictly followed.
 First the Gospel was proclaimed in the City of Jerusalem, and the numbers of those who believed gradually rose from 120 to 5,000.
 (Acts 1:15; 2:41; 4:4) Until the disciples were "scattered," (Acts 8:1) "upon the persecution that arose about Stephen," (Acts 11:19) Jerusalem was the scene of all that took place in the Church of Christ.
 We read as yet of no communication of the truth to the Gentiles, nor to the Samaritans; no hint even of any Apostolic preaching in the country parts of Judea.
 It providentially happened, indeed, that the first outburst of the new doctrine, with all its miraculous evidence, was witnessed by "Jews and proselytes" from all parts of the world.
 (Acts 2:9-11) They had come up to the Festival of Pentecost from the banks of the Tigris and Euphrates, of the Nile and of the Tiber, from the provinces of Asia Minor, from the desert of Arabia, and from the islands of the Greek Sea; and when they returned to their homes, they carried with them news which prepared the way for the Glad Tidings about to issue from Mount Zion to "the uttermost parts of the earth."
 But as yet the Gospel lingered on the Holy Hill.
 The first acts of the Apostles were "prayer and supplication" in the "upper room;" breaking of bread "from house to house;" miracles in the Temple; gatherings of the people in Solomon’s cloister; and the bearing of testimony in the council chamber of the Sanhedrin.

 Looking back, from our point of view, upon the community at Jerusalem, we see in it the beginning of that great society, the Church, which has continued to our own time, distinct both from Jews and Heathens, and which will continue till it absorbs both the Heathen and the Jews.
 But to the contemporary Jews themselves it wore a very different appearance.
 From the Hebrew point of view, the disciples of Christ would be regarded as a Jewish sect or synagogue.
 The synagogues, as we have seen, were very numerous at Jerusalem.
 There were already the Cilician Synagogue, the Alexandrian Synagogue, the Synagogue of the Libertines, - and to these was now added (if we may use so bold an expression) the Nazarene Synagogue, or the Synagogue of the Galileans.
 Not that any separate building was erected for the devotions of the Christians; for they met from house to house for prayer and the breaking of bread.
 But they were by no means separated from the nation: they attended the festivals; they worshipped in the Temple.
 They were a new and singular party in the nation, holding peculiar opinions, and interpreting the Scriptures in a peculiar way.
 This is the aspect under which the Church would first present itself to the Jews, and among others to Saul himself.
 Many different opinions were expressed in the synagogues concerning the nature and office of the Messiah.
 These Galileans would be distinguished as holding the strange opinion that the true Messiah was that notorious "malefactor," who had been crucified at the last Passover.
 All parties in the nation united to oppose, and if possible to crush, the monstrous heresy.